 1. What’s the Meaning of Shoton Festival?

 Shoton Festival is a great festival in Tibet, a celebration to mark the end of the monks' Yarné, their hundred days summer retreat.
 This festival starts on the last day of the sixth month in Tibetan Calendar and lasts for a few days.
-Shoton Festival 2022 will be celebrated from Aug.27th to Sept.4th in Tibet.
+Shoton Festival 2024 will be celebrated from Aug.4 in Tibet.

 "Shoton" in Tibetan means yogurt banquet.
 As Tibetan operas are performed and Buddha paintings are exhibited during this period, it is also called "Tibetan Opera Festival" or "Buddha Exhibition Festival".
 Shoton Festival is the most important and attractive for the Tibetans with full of ethnic songs and dances along with famous Tibetan opera performing at Norbulingka Palace.
 Hundreds of thousands of Tibetans gather at Drepung Monetary and Sera monastery to see the famous Buddha Thangka.